LuigiCogliani/Data-Science/Scikit-Learn/Regression/readme.md

 # Regression

-# the *regression* Jupyter Notebook implements Linear Regression, Decision Tree, SVM and Random Forest using a dataset of housing prices
+# The *regression* Jupyter Notebook implements Linear Regression, Decision Tree, SVM and Random Forest in *sklearn* using the *housing.csv* dataset